-The Who, What, and How of Creative Marketing
+The Creative Marketing Process

 A group of marketers sits behind a one-way mirror, taking scrupulous notes on a focus group.
 Nearby, a marketing specialist is scraping metadata on area demographics, looking for patterns.
 Another team member is reading, consuming, and interpreting survey results.
 An analyst is crunching spreadsheets, shifting pivot tables and cross-referencing sheets.
 This data is the raw foundation of marketing, but what comes next?